Matbbastos/carta-mayor-prototype/README.md

 * refactor: refactored code (no new feature or bug fix)
 * revert: reverts on previous commits
 * test: updates to tests

+For further reference on writing good commit messages, see [Conventional Commits](www.conventionalcommits.org).